A lesson for your CAT preparation from some of the best batsmen in Indian Cricket.

 Rishabh Pant has been one of the most talked about players in recent times.
 The exciting youngster has won many-a-match for his IPL team Delhi, and played some exceptional innings for TeamIndia as well.
 As a contender to succeed Dhoni, the pressure and scrutiny he faces is immense.
 And every single “failure” pegs him back – in the minds of spectators, maybe even the selectors.
 But none of that matters as long as he is not falling back – in his OWN mind.

 That is true not just on the cricket field, but in life – be it the CAT or the IIM interviews.
-We wouldn’t be the best CAT preparation institute, if it weren’t for how our students are geared up to handle the challenges that CAT preparation throws at them.
+We wouldn’t be the best CAT coaching, if it weren’t for how our students are geared up to handle the challenges that CAT preparation throws at them.

 How you move past your struggle, how you believe in yourself, how you script your story, and whether you change the level (in your own mind) when challenged – that’s what counts the most!
-In CAT, in cricket, and in life.
+In CAT preparation, in cricket, and in life.

 About the author: Deekshant has sleep-walked through several 100 and 99.9 %iles in practically every section of the CAT.
 That he is a cricket fan and he writes okay is evident from most of his posts.
 1000s of our students swear that he can motivate almost anyone to double his/her percentile through very simple yet powerful inputs.
 And that’s why every MBAGuru student has direct access to him via mail and Telegram.
 Oddly, he somehow also finds the time to write songs professionally.
 And yes … almost missed this … he is an alumnus of IIT Delhi & IIM Cal 🙂